Waeoo/pilot-quiz/README.md

 - As a new visitor visiting the site I want to early know what the site is about and refering to and to quickly discern if it is suitable for what I'm after.

-- As a general visitor I want to test my skills and  navigation and to the parts of releveance.
+- As a general visitor I want to test my skills on the quiz.
-Learn and study the information provided and easily find the websites social links.
-Be able to contact anyone behind the website.

-- As a returning visitor I want to see any updated information and redo the quiz as many times as I want.
+- As a returning visitor I want to see new set of questions and to further test my skills.

 ## UX